xw0413happy/Tram-Manual-Ridership-Count_digitizing-handwriting/README.md

-# Probing Check GUI Desktop App

-The app is basically analyzing *two separate files* to check over each other and generate a text document probe check report.
-The **purpose** of developing this app is to target which fixed route buses are not probed and which dates are their last time probing.
+# Image Cropping and digitize handwriting

+The beginning idea was to convert each scanned pdf into png, and then use machine learning analytics to digitize total ridership number (by using *cropping*, please look at .py codes for more details) from the images (.png).
+However, The idea was supspended due to the following reasons.
+- (1) when using cropping image, scanned pdf can not make sure that each cropped area will exactly locate us to "total ridership"
+- (2) even though python can recognize all numbers on images, due to less than 100% accuracy machine learning results, we couldn't find which numbers recognized by machine learnings are not correct ridership numbers.

 ## File Format

 This project is used by the following file formats:

-- **probing summary csv file**, which is downloaded from *GenFare*
+- **training & testing csv files**, which is downloaded from internet (please find yourself)
-- **daily operation log folder**, which is provided by *LeeTran Operdation Department*
+- **.png image files**, one way is writing on screen, another way to crop a specific area (to locate *total ridership*) from tram sheets

 ## Deployment